aligorkem/jtm-webviewer/README.md

-Cordova Plugin Template
+JTM WebViewer
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+It is a custom cordova plugin for JTM.